Market Philosophy

 Access beats delivery.
 Not because delivery is wrong — because access has no ceiling.

-The operators who figure this out early build machines.
-The ones who don't keep grinding until they burn out or give up, wondering why their effort didn't convert.
+The operators who figure this out build machines.
+The ones who don't keep grinding until they burn out or give up, wondering why the effort didn't convert.

 You're not underpaid because you're not working hard enough.

-You're underpaid because you're in the wrong position.
+You're underpaid because you're standing in the wrong place.

 The operator memo.